iifl-logo

 Your Company is committed to the continual development of its products in a sustained environment, helping its customers to operate their businesses more efficiently and enabling them to reduce their use of sparse resources and minimize waste.

 As a software product Company, the impact that the Company has on the environment from its own operations is relatively low when compared to companies in other industries.
 However, the Company recognizes that it still has a role to play in reducing the impact that global business has on the environment.
 Subex is committed to following the best practices to reduce utilization of power, natural resources like water and limited E-Waste disposal, executed through government recognized agencies.
 Though Subex does not fall under the category of manufacturing products and services impacting the environment, we implement few of the best practices with minimal investments through a five-year plan - agreement with an industry stalwart having expertise in energy conservation.
-This investment thereby results in monetary benefits / savings month on month, helping us recover the invested amount in a few months, ensuring continued savings through this initiative.
+This investment thereby results in monetary benefits / savings month on month, helping us recover the amount invested in a few months, ensuring continued savings through this initiative.

-The Company has reduced its energy consumption and has added efforts to be eco-friendly.
+The Company has reduced its energy consumption and has added to its efforts of being eco-friendly.
 Suppliers delivering the products to Subex like lighting, diesel generators etc., abide by the guidelines laid out by the government.

 Subex aims to reduce its impact on the environment by: i.
 Monitoring the level of water and energy used along with the waste produced. ii.
-Targeting a reduction in the use of plastics, electricity and water, along with an increase in amount of waste that is recycled/ reused etc.

-iii.
-Increasing the awareness on environment safety and engagement of employees in such measures. iv.
+Targeting a reduction in the use of plastics, electricity and water, along with an increase in amount of waste that is recycled/ reused etc. iii.
+Increasing awareness on environment safety and engagement of employees in such measures. iv.
 Adopting sustainable practices designed to ensure the health and safety of Subexs employees, stakeholders, and the environment. v.
 Operating its business in compliance with applicable environmental laws and regulations.

 24. TECHNOLOGY ABSORPTION, ADOPTION, INNOVATION AND PRODUCT DEVELOPMENT